jestarling/tsbart-analysis/README.md

 **bash tsbart-analysis-coderun.sh**

-This script runs several scripts, all located in the **./code** subfolder.
+This script runs several R scripts, all located in the **./code** subfolder.
+These scripts can also be executed individually.

 * **table-01.R**
     + Generates Table 1 for cohort characteristics.
-* **figure-03.R**
-    + Illustrates hazard data generated for first simulation, comparing coverage across methods.
-* **table-03-a_generate-data.R**
-* **table-03-b_one-example-run.R**
-    + These two scripts illustrate how data sets for the first simulation are generated and fit.
-    + This code does not replicate Table 3; Table 3 is the result of repeating this process on 500 datasets for each weighting scenario to calculate MSE and point-wise coverage for each method and weighting scenario combination.
 * **table-02.R**
     + Repeats second simulation on 100 datasets to calculate log-likelihood.
     + Creates Table 2.
 * **figure-02-and-figure06.R**
     + Creates Figure 2 and Figure 6 (in Appendix A1).
     + Figure 2 illustrates results of the second simulation, comparing tsBART and BART.
     + Figure 6 is example of tuning expected number of crossings.
+* **table-03-a_generate-data.R**
+* **table-03-b_one-example-run.R**
+    + These two scripts illustrate how data sets for the first simulation are generated and fit.
+    + This code does not replicate Table 3; Table 3 is the result of repeating this process on 500 datasets for each weighting scenario to calculate MSE and point-wise coverage for each method and weighting scenario combination.
+* **figure-03.R**
+    + Illustrates hazard data generated for first simulation, comparing coverage across methods.
 * **figure-04-and-table-04.R**
     + Fits models to up-sampled stillbirth data.
     + Creates Figure 4 and Table 4.